jest-community/eslint-plugin-jest/docs/rules/no-conditional-expect.md

 This rule prevents the use of `expect` in conditional blocks, such as `if`s & `catch`s.

+This includes using `expect` in callbacks to functions named `catch`, which are assumed to be promises.

 ## Rule Details

 Jest considered a test to have failed if it throws an error, rather than on if